ntlg72/etl-ws-1/docs/source/index.rst

 4. **Data Visualization:**

-       - **Purpose:** To create visualizations that represent the insights derived from the data analysis.
+      - **Process:** Query the MySQL database using SQLAlchemy and perform data analysis using pandas.
       - The visualizations expected are:
             - Hires by technology (pie chart)
             - Hires by year (horizontal bar chart)
             - Hires by seniority (bar chart)
             - Hires by country over years (USA, Brazil, Colombia, and Ecuador only)(multiline chart)